Science fiction convention

 Hugo Award winners at Worldcon 2005 in Glasgow, August 2005.

 A science fiction convention is the gathering of fans of the speculative fiction subgenre, science fiction.
 Historically, science fiction conventions had focused primarily on literature, but the purview of many extends to such other avenues of expression as films, television, comics, animation, and games.
 The format can vary but will tend to have a few similar features such as a guest of honour, discussion panels, readings and large special events such as opening/closing ceremonies and some form of party or entertainment.
 Science fiction conventions started off primarily in the United Kingdom and the United States but have now spread further.
 Several countries have their own individual conventions, as well as playing host to rotating international conventions.

+Worldcon, the annual convention of the World Science Fiction Society (WSFS), does not have a permanent board of directors or central committee that manages all conventions.
+Instead, each year's Worldcon is organized independently by a local committee,operating under the WSFS constitution.
+Future convention sites are selected through membership vote.
+Rather than selling tickets, Worldcon sells memberships, which grant access to the convention.

 History

 The Royal Albert Hall has asserted that the Vril-Ya Bazaar and Fete, a charitable event held at the Hall in 1891, was the world's first science fiction convention.
 The event was a multi-day fundraising bazaar themed around the popular 1871 science fiction novel The Coming Race by Edward Bulwer-Lytton, which involves the Vril-Ya, a subterranean race of winged superhuman beings.
 The event at the Royal Albert Hall featured elements similar to those of later science fiction conventions (in particular modern commercial events), such as special guests (although apparently none directly related to the novel or science fiction generally), special events and other performances, set pieces and special effects (such as flying "Vril-Ya" mannequins), costumes (essentially what later came to be called cosplay), and stalls selling merchandise related to the event's theme and named using the Vril-Ya language as presented in the novel.
 However, the event was not contemporaneously referred to as a science fiction convention and was primarily a fundraiser for the London Massage and Galvanic Hospital, one of a number of such events held with other, non-science fictional, themes put on by the hospital's founder Dr. Herbert Tibbits.
 (The event not only failed as a fundraiser, but led to Tibbits' personal bankruptcy.)